DOS: Boot sequence

 The DOS system files loaded by the boot sector must be contiguous and be the first two directory entries.
 As such, removing and adding this file is likely to render the media unbootable.
 It is, however, possible to replace the shell at will, a method that can be used to start the execution of dedicated applications faster.
 This limitation does not apply to any version of DR DOS, where the system files can be located anywhere in the root directory and do not need to be contiguous.
 Therefore, system files can be simply copied to a disk provided that the boot sector is DR DOS compatible already.

 In PC DOS and DR DOS 5.0 and above, the DOS system files are named IBMBIO.COM instead of IO.SYS and IBMDOS.COM instead of MSDOS.SYS.
 Older versions of DR DOS used DRBIOS.SYS and DRBDOS.SYS instead.

 Starting with MS-DOS 7.0 the binary system files IO.SYS and MSDOS.SYS were combined into a single file IO.SYS whilst MSDOS.SYS became a configuration file similar to CONFIG.SYS and AUTOEXEC.BAT.
 If the MSDOS.SYS BootGUI directive is set to 0, the boot process will stop with the command processor (typically COMMAND.COM) loaded, instead of executing WIN.COM automatically.

 File system

 DOS uses a filesystem which supports 8.3 filenames: 8 characters for the filename and 3 characters for the extension.
 Starting with DOS 2 hierarchical directories are supported.
 Each directory name is also 8.3 format but the maximum directory path length is 64 characters due to the internal current directory structure (CDS) tables that DOS maintains.
 Including the drive name, the maximum length of a fully qualified filename that DOS supports is 80 characters using the format drive:\path\filename.ext followed by a null byte.

 DOS uses the File Allocation Table (FAT) filesystem.
 This was originally FAT12 which supported up to 4078 clusters per drive.
 DOS 3.0 added support for FAT16 which used 16-bit allocation entries and supported up to 65518 clusters per drive.
 Compaq MS-DOS 3.31 added support for FAT16B which removed the 32‑MiB drive limit and could support up to 512 MiB.
-Finally MS-DOS 7.1 (the DOS component of Windows 9x) added support for FAT32 which used 32-bit allocation entries and could support hard drives up to 137 GiB and beyond.
+Finally MS-DOS 7.1 (the DOS component of Windows 9x) added support for FAT32 which used 32-bit allocation entries and could support hard drives up to 137 GB (127 GiB) and beyond.

 Starting with DOS 3.1, file redirector support was added to DOS.
 This was initially used to support networking but was later used to support CD-ROM drives with MSCDEX.
 IBM PC DOS 4.0 also had preliminary installable file system (IFS) support but this was unused and removed in DOS 5.0.
 DOS also supported Block Devices ("Disk Drive" devices) loaded from CONFIG.SYS that could be used under the DOS file system to support network devices.